 Oranges

-They are quite popular as most guinea pigs love to eat oranges, and they prefer them to any other fruit.
+Oranges are another alternative.
+Most guinea pigs love to eat them and prefer them over other fruits.

-Similar to pears, oranges are a good source of fiber and water, while also having a high amount of vitamin C inside, which we all know are important for guinea pig’s health.
+Similar to pears, oranges are a good source of fiber and water, with a high amount of vitamin C. They do share similar drawbacks though, as they’re acidic and contain sugar, so serve them sparingly.

 Strawberries

-They have a relatively low amount of sugar inside them they have the lowest amount of sugar content compared to other fruits mentioned previously.
+Strawberries are popular for guinea pigs thanks to their tart flavor.
+They have a relatively low amount of sugar compared to other fruits mentioned here.

 Melons